shalayiding/AI-ChatVision/README.md

-﻿# ChatGPT_interface_Imagelibrary
+# ChatGPT_FlaskVision

-This is an open-source project that utilizes the OpenAI API to provide users with a chatbot experience.
-The project is built using Python as the backend language, and JavaScript, HTML, and CSS for the frontend.
-The application provides users with an interactive chatbot experience where they can ask questions and get responses from ChatGPT, a large language model trained by OpenAI.
+This open-source project leverages the OpenAI API to provide users with an interactive chatbot experience.
+Developed using Python Flask as the backend framework, it combines JavaScript, HTML, and CSS for the frontend interface.
+The application enables users to engage in conversations with ChatGPT, an OpenAI language model.
+This project combines ChatGPT with the Stable Diffusion Image Model to enable users to have conversational interactions with ChatGPT and receive AI-generated images as responses.

 ## Getting Started
-To use this application, you need to have an OpenAI API key.
-You can obtain the API key from the OpenAI website.
-Once you have the API key, you need to copy and paste it into a file named "gpt_api.key".
-This file should be in the root directory of the project.
+To use this application, you'll need an OpenAI API key obtained from their website.
+Copy and paste the API key into a file named "gpt_api.key" in the project's root directory.

-You also need to install the Eel library in Python.
-Eel is a Python library that allows you to create desktop GUI applications using web technologies such as HTML, CSS, and JavaScript.
-You can install Eel using pip:
+Install the required dependencies, including Flask, by running:
 ```
 pip install -r requirements.txt
 ```

-Once you have installed Eel, you can run the application by running the "main.py" file.
+Once installed, run the "main.py" file to start the application.
 This will launch a web browser with the chatbot interface.

 ## Features
-The current version of the application allows users to ask questions and get responses from ChatGPT.
-The application also includes a feature that allows users to upload a PDF file, and the application will analyze the text and send it to ChatGPT.
-The responses from ChatGPT are displayed in the chatbot interface.
+The current version of the application allows users to ask questions and receive responses from ChatGPT.
+Additionally, users can upload a PDF file, which will be analyzed and sent to ChatGPT for further processing.
+The responses are displayed within the chatbot interface.
 ![alt text](/IMAGES/interface.png)

 ## Future Development
-The project is still in development, and there are several features that we plan to add in the future.
-One of the features we plan to add is the ability to generate images using ChatGPT.
-We plan to use stable diffusion to generate images by prompting ChatGPT with engineering specifications.
+The project is actively being developed, with future plans to incorporate image generation using ChatGPT.
+We aim to integrate stable diffusion methods and prompt ChatGPT with engineering specifications to generate images.

 ## Contributing
-We welcome contributions to this project.
-If you would like to contribute, please fork the repository and create a pull request.
+Contributions to this project are welcome.
+To contribute, fork the repository and create a pull request.